Visiting Germany in October: Weather, Festivals, and Tips

 There's no better way to understand Hamburg's personality than from a bike seat.
 It's fast enough to cover ground, slow enough to catch details, and casual enough that you'll forget you're exercising.
 Expect a mix of modern architecture, old port warehouses, and a lot of surprising fun facts from your guide.

-While October means you might need a jacket, it also means fewer people blocking your handlebars.
+While October in Germany means you might need a jacket, it also means fewer people blocking your handlebars.
 The flat terrain helps too, giving your legs a break as you cruise past cafes, canals, and curiosities.
 There's charm in seeing the city on two wheels.
-So, saddle up for a bike tour around Hamburg.
+So, saddle up for 3-hour bike tour in Hamburg.

-Take a Long Walk Through Berlin's Street Food and Culture
+Stroll Through Berlin's Street Food and Culture in October

 shutterstock_769164409.jpg